WISP Searches on a Fiber Interferometer under a Strong Magnetic Field: Discussion

 \section{Discussion}

 The WISPFI experiment will be sensitive to the QCD axion in a narrow mass range close to \SI{100}{\milli\eV} that is so far unexplored experimentally.
 The baseline configuration presented above (Fig.~\ref{fig:exclusion_plot_baseline}) can be substantially improved by installing several optimized interferometers tuned individually to a resonant conversion for different axion masses (e.g., by choosing gas pressure, wavelength, and core radii).
 The resulting sensitivity and mass range covered is therefore scaleable without the need to develop new methods.
 The novel approach to search for resonant conversion in a HC-PCF opens additional unique opportunities: By attaching electrode strips to the fiber, it is possible to probe the photon-axion conversion in strong electric fields that has been predicted in scenarios based upon modified Quantum-Electromagnetodynamics \cite{sokolov_electromagnetic_2022}.
-Polarization-Maintaining (PM) HC-PCF \cite{fini_polarization_2014, chen_single_2016} would be needed for orienting the polarization of the guided mode with the external magnetic field.
-It is noted that very low polarization cross-coupling can be achieved without significant birefringence effects using anti-resonant fibers (ARFs) \cite{Taranta_polarization_purity_2020}.
-Additionally, a Fabry-Perot cavity can be used to increase the effective power on the sensitive arm and thus improve the resulting constraint on $g_{a\gamma\gamma}$ by $F^{1/2}$, where $F$ is basically the finesse of the cavity \cite{tam_production_2012}.
-Such hollow core fiber Fabry-Perot interferometers have been shown to exhibit a finesse of over 3000 \cite{Ding_fabry_2020}.
+Additionally, a Fabry-Pérot cavity can be used to increase the effective power on the sensitive arm and thus improve the resulting constraint on $g_{a\gamma\gamma}$ by $F^{1/2}$, where $F$ is basically the finesse of the cavity \cite{tam_production_2012}.
+Such hollow core fiber Fabry-Pérot interferometers have been shown to exhibit a finesse of over 3000 \cite{Ding_fabry_2020}.
 For the locking of the cavity, the Pound-Drever-Hall technique will be used.
 It is noted that the modulation frequency of the optical switch is carefully selected such that the decay time of the cavity is shorter than the switching time between the two laser wavelengths.
-An example, using a laser of \SI{40}{\watt}, a \SI{100}{\m}-long HC-PCF with $\sigma=\SI{10}{\nm}$, and a Fabry-Perot cavity with a moderate finesse of 100, while measuring for a total of 1 and 2 years is shown in Fig.~\ref{fig:exclusion_plot_longterm}.
+An example, using a laser of \SI{40}{\watt}, a \SI{100}{\m}-long HC-PCF with $\sigma=\SI{10}{\nm}$, and a Fabry-Pérot cavity with a moderate finesse of 100, while measuring for a total of 1 and 2 years is shown in Fig.~\ref{fig:exclusion_plot_longterm}.
 For the case of 2 years, a total pressure change of \SI{27.8}{\bar} is applied in $210$ steps of approximately \SI{132}{\milli\bar} corresponding to $\sim \SI{0.6}{\meV}$ in mass, in order to reach axion masses between $\sim \SIrange{28}{100}{\meV}$ with a DFSZ sensitivity.